furkancybercore/python-collab-demo/README.md

 def greet(user):
     # Updated greeting function with a personalized message
     return f"Welcome, {user}!
-Glad to have you here."
+We are glad to see you."

 print(greet(name))